 You may wonder if animation is the same as motion design, but they are different concepts.
 Animation is the great umbrella that groups together any type of moving image: from techniques such as stop motion to animation with cartoons.

 Motion design is a design that incorporates movements.
 However, it’s not simply about animating an element on the page when the design is over.
-It is an integral part of UX, as movement has to mean something.
-It has a purpose.
-So, no matter the animation you use, the intention is telling a story and reinforcing the texts to help users imagine the main ideas.
+It is an integral part of UX because movement has to mean something.
+So, no matter the animation you use, the intention is to tell a story and reinforcing the texts to help users imagine the main ideas.

 Motion graphics provide visual information and more intense sensations than the mere observation of a static graphic element.
 All this richer and complex visual experience, full of nuances and sensations, can help the brains of your audience remember your brand.

 Indeed, the memory of the human being is selective and offers us its best version when we expose it to stimulating and pleasant actions or situations.
 A logo with an attractive design, supported by animation and aligned with brand values, is a more than safe bet.

 What are the benefits of adding motion to your products and services?

 - Animations contextualize, guide and provide feedback, making information consumption easier.

 - Animations reduce cognitive load, prevent "blindness" to changes, and establish a better hierarchy in the interface.